evolvewithevan/auto-annotated-portfolio/content/pages/projects/project-six.md

 title: Night on the town
 date: '2024-09-16'
 client: Awesome client
+description: >-
-description: 'Visit your local, well, anything. '
+  Visit your local, well, anything.
+Even if you are somewhere new, Visit their local anything !
 featuredImage:
   type: ImageBlock
   url: >-